 Activity training programme

-Our Activity Units and assessors run a range of weekends and courses for leaders, instructors and helpers interested in developing their skills so that they can run adventurous activities themselves.
+Our Activity teams and assessors run a range of weekends and courses for leaders, instructors and helpers interested in developing their skills so that they can run adventurous activities themselves.

 Further details can be found on the Activity training page.

-We also have some County Activity Units and teams to provide specialised support for leaders interested in giving their young people experiences of different adventurous activities as part of the adventure and outdoors programme.
+Our County Activity Teams provide specialised support for leaders interested in giving their young people experiences of different adventurous activities as part of the adventure and outdoors programme.
 You can find out more about them on their respective web pages:

 Applying for or renewing an